 - Emma Chanlett-Avery, Specialist in Asian Affairs, Congressional Research Service

-- Erin Chung, Associate Professor, Johns Hopkins University
+- Erin Aeran Chung, Associate Professor of East Asian Politics, Johns Hopkins University

-- Annika A. Culver, Assistant Professor, University of North Carolina at Pembroke
+- Annika A. Culver, Associate Professor, East Asian History, Florida State University

-- Linda Hasunuma, Assistant Professor, Franklin and Marshall College
+- Linda Hasunuma, Associate Professor, Franklin and Marshall College

 - Weston Konishi, Associate Director of Asia-Pacific Studies, Institute for Foreign Policy Analysis

 - Kenji Kushida, Research Associate, Stanford University